Okami-/sass-workshop/_posts/2014-05-13-configuration.md

 <pre><code>$ compass watch</code></pre>

-Go ahead and put that command in and compass should start watching your sass file now.
+Go ahead and put that command in and compass should start watching your sass file(s) now.
 This allows for on the fly compiling to normal css.
 Now that we have compass watching our file(s) we can begin to make changes.

 You can also try out commands with